-It is the expectation of the school that all students will achieve at least 95% attendance.
 There are a variety of reasons for students missing school.
 Some are unavoidable, but we would ask that you support us in ensuring that your child's attendance meets both the school and the government's expectations.
-Any problems with regular attendance, especially any concerns about possible bullying learning difficulties or anxiety linked to Covid-19 pandemic, are best sorted out by the school, the parents and the student at an early stage.
+Any problems with regular attendance, especially any concerns about possible bullying, learning difficulties or anxiety, are best sorted out by the school, the parents, and the student at an early stage.
+This will allow staff to identify the root cause of any absences and remove barriers to good attendance.
 We will closely monitor your child's attendance and alert you if we feel there is an issue.
-The school undertakes a wide range of early help measures to support students where attendance at school is an issue.
-Where there may be an issue and we fail to see an improvement, it may be necessary to make a referral to an appropriate external agency to ensure the student receives the support required to bring about an improvement.
+The school will undertake a wide range of early help measures to support students where attendance at school is an issue, including support from our Place2Be worker.
+Where there may be an issue and we fail to see an improvement, it may be necessary to make a referral to an appropriate external agency to ensure the student receives the support required to bring about an improvement, ie - School Nurse Service, Children's Social Care or Early Help Team.